You are using an outdated browser. Please upgrade your browser to improve your experience.

 Getting advice

-You’ll need to seek specialist advice from an expert equity release adviser(www.unbiased.co.uk opens in a new tab) and involve your family to make sure an equity release mortgage is the best option for you.
+You’ll need to seek specialist advice from an expert equity release adviser(www.unbiased.co.uk opens in a new tab).
+It may also be good to involve your family to help make sure an equity release mortgage is the best option for you.

 Whilst there are many misconceptions about equity release, there are now plenty of safeguards in place.
 For example, one of our most popular queries – 'is equity release safe?' – highlights the uncertainty surrounding this subject.
 However, today the equity release market is regulated by the Financial Conduct Authority (FCA).